matthijscox/Blog/pages/2022-07-30-embedding.md

 * Clone the repository in a folder.
 You know: `git clone https://github.com/simonbyrne/libcg.git`.
 * Run the Makefile.
 Uh oh...

 OK, running the Makefile on Windows isn't trivial either.
 [StackOverflow provides some answers](https://stackoverflow.com/questions/2532234/how-to-run-a-makefile-in-windows).
 My c/c++ mingw installation comes with `mingw32-make`, but that doesn't work with this specific Makefile, see this [issue](https://github.com/simonbyrne/libcg/issues/21).
-Advise is to install Cygwin with make, because they use a lot of shell scripting which doesn't work on Windows.
+Advise is to install Cygwin together with `make`, because the examples repositories use a lot of shell scripting which doesn't work on Windows.

 OK, so this example is not so simple on Windows.
 In the end I decided to write my own Windows Makefile for my own c++ code and run it with `mingw32-make`.